About City Soccer

 In 2015 and 2016, a study was conducted by Louisiana Soccer Association to quantify soccer-service rates across the state.

-Most notable, however, were the soccer-service rates in the Greater New Orleans Metro Area.
-Despite having the largest total number of players and most competitively dominant clubs, the soccer-service rates for Orleans and Jefferson parishes were found to be .91% and .67%, respectively.
-In the two most densely populated parishes in the state, the total number of players could be tripled, and soccer-service rates would still be some of the worst performing in the state.
-Arguably, “could be tripled” is an understatement, as it is widely accepted that soccer is more popular among people in New Orleans than in other parts of the state.
+Most notable was the New Orleans Metro Area, despite having the largest total number of players and most competitively dominant clubs.
+The soccer-service rates in Orleans and Jefferson Parishes were some of the worst in the state.
+In those two most densely populated parishes in the state, the total number of players could be tripled, and service-rates would still measure as some of the worst in the state.

 With better program-design, we see an increase in the capacity of parks and the ability for people to attend.
 As a consequence, outcomes and impact of parks and programming also increase across the board.